mattrussi/gitlab-com-runbooks/docs/ai-gateway/README.md

 ### GCP Quotas

-Apart from our quota monitoring in our usual GCP projects, the AI Gateway relies on resources that live on the `unreview-poc-390200e5` project.
+Apart from our quota monitoring in our usual GCP projects, the AI Gateway relies on resources that live in the following projects:

+* `unreview-poc-390200e5`
+* `gitlab-ai-framework-dev`
+* `gitlab-ai-framework-stage`
+* `gitlab-ai-framework-prod`

 Refer to
 <https://gitlab-com.gitlab.io/gl-infra/tamland/saturation.html?highlight=code_suggestions#other-utilization-and-saturation-forecasting-non-horizontally-scalable-resources>
 for quota usage trends and projections.